Long-range entanglement from measuring symmetry-protected topological phases: Generalizations

 To test this prediction, we numerically obtain the ground state of Eq.~\eqref{eq:spin1} using the density matrix renormalization group (DMRG) \cite{White92,White93,Hauschild18} for a variable system size $L$ with periodic boundary conditions.
 We then project each site into $\left( S^z_n \right)^2 = 0$ with probability $1/3$ or $\left( S^z_n \right)^2 = 1$ with probability $2/3$.
 As a robust way of detecting whether the resulting state is a cat state, we calculate the Fisher information, which in this case is simply the variance of the total (staggered) magnetization:

 This Fisher information is a quantitative measure for the use of the state for quantum metrology purposes \cite{Fisher1925,Giovannetti06}.
 While SRE states obey a scaling $F \sim L$, only nonlocal cat states have $F \sim L^2$.
 Our numerical results\footnote{We went up to system sizes of $L=100$, where we found that $\chi \approx 500$ was sufficient to guarantee convergence of the Fisher information.} are shown in Fig.~\ref{fig:spin1}.
-While the original ground state has $F\sim L$, we find that the post-measurement state indeed has $F\sim L^2$, confirming that it is a cat state.
+While the original ground state has $F\sim L$, we find that the postmeasurement state indeed has $F\sim L^2$, confirming that it is a cat state.
 In addition, it is interesting to see that $F(L)$ varies relatively continuously with $L$, despite each system size having a completely random measurement outcome (each red dot is computed for only a single measurement shot).

 The above emergence of a cat state can actually be linked to the original interpretation of the Haldane SPT phase.
 Indeed, when the topological string order parameter was first introduced in 1989 \cite{dennijs89}, it was designed to pick up the `hidden symmetry-breaking' of the state, where it was observed that if one imagines removing all $S^z_n =0$ states, then the remaining $S^z_n = \pm 1$ states form long-range N\'eel order.
-Since the $S^z_n =0$ states are there and have quantum fluctuations, they disorder this local order (which can now only be picked up with a string order parameter).
-Our above procedure can be interpreted as making this hidden order manifest: the measurement pins the location of $S^z_n= 0$, preventing them from disordering the N\'eel state.
+However, since the $S^z_n =0$ states are interspersed within the $S^z_n = \pm 1$ states and are allowed to have quantum fluctuations, they disorder this local order (which can now only be picked up with a string order parameter).
+Our above procedure can be interpreted as making this hidden order manifest: The measurement pins the location of $S^z_n= 0$, preventing them from disordering the N\'eel state.